MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpack-plugin.md

   same type, or `dynamic`, if the values differ in type.

 > [!NOTE]
-> If the *OutputSchema* is not specified, the plugin's output schema varies according to the input data values.
+> If the *OutputSchema* isn't specified, the plugin's output schema varies according to the input data values.
 Therefore, multiple executions of the plugin using different data inputs, may produce different output schema.
+>
+> Null values are ignored.

 > [!NOTE]
 > The input data to the plugin must be such that the output schema follows all the rules for a tabular schema.
 In particular: